w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

   renewed.
 - Sale periods are as well divided into two periods: a Price Discovery period and a Fixed Price period.
-After the Renewal period, a new `start_price` will be set by the Coretime Chain and a dutch auction of `leading_length` blocks will start, putting downward pressure on price to find the right equilibrium.
+After the Renewal period, a new `start_price` will be set by the Coretime Chain and a dutch auction of `leadin_length` blocks will start, putting downward pressure on price to find the right equilibrium.
 This process will set the `regular_price` which will be the one offered at the Fixed Price period.